 Disney cruise costs by ship

 The rule of thumb here, and for most cruise lines, is that the newest vessels with the shiniest bells and whistles will be the most expensive to book due to demand.
 Prices should taper from there, with the oldest ships in the fleet typically displaying the most reasonable fares.
-Ships in the same class should reflect similar pricing, dependent on where they are deployed.
+Ships in the same class should reflect similar pricing, dependent on the region where they’re sailing.

-The DCL fleet is relatively small, with just six ships by the end of 2024 (some competitors have about five times that amount).
-Disney Destiny is slated to join the fleet in December 2025, bumping that number up to seven ships.
+The DCL fleet is relatively small, with just six ships (some competitors have nearly five times that amount).
+Two new ships, Disney Destiny and Disney Adventure, are slated to join the fleet this November and December, respectively.
+This will bump that number up to eight ships.
 With that in mind, all of Disney’s ships are immaculately maintained and prices vary slightly based on age of the ship.

 Choosing a ship will probably come down to where you’re looking to sail.
 Though, each vessel has its own special design touches and exclusive venues, which keep guests coming back for more sailings on various ships.
-For example, Disney Wish is currently the only ship with a dinner theater based on the hit franchise “Frozen.”
+For example, Disney Wish is currently the only ship with a dinner theater based on the hit franchise “Frozen,” and Disney Magic features a “Tangled”-themed dinner experience.

 A search for a four-night Bahamas cruise for four people in September during “Halloween on the High Seas” yielded a 30 percent difference between new and old ships when we first wrote this article.
-However, during an update, we were surprised to find that both Disney Wish and Disney Magic came to about $250 per person, per night for a balcony cabin.
+However, during a recent update, we were surprised to discover that both Disney Wish and Disney Magic came within a less than $20 difference per person, per day for a balcony cabin.
+Disney Magic was about $273 on average per person, per night and Disney Wish was about $290.
 Talk to a travel advisor about the best time to book.

 Disney cruise costs by destination